Pickleball Paddle Resource Guide

 For a player that wants to have the best control around the net and prefers dink shots, a lightweight paddle that is 7.3 oz and below is typically the best.
-Lightweight paddles are also decent options for players that have pre existing arm, wrist, elbow, and shoulder injuries.
+Lightweight paddles are also decent options for players that have pre-existing arm, wrist, elbow, and shoulder injuries.

-For a player that wants to sacrifice some power and some control, but prefer to play a well rounded game, they are typically best suited with a middleweight paddle.
+For a player that wants to sacrifice some power and some control, but prefers to play a well-rounded game, they are typically best suited with a middleweight paddle.
 Middleweight paddles are going to weigh between 7.3 oz and 8.4 oz.
 Middleweight paddles are going to be the best option for the majority of players out there.
 They are great for beginners who are not sure of their style yet, and they are also the best options for players that have pre-existing arm, wrist, elbow, or shoulder injuries.

 For a player that likes power and getting hard shots from the baseline, they are best suited with a heavyweight paddle.
-Heavy weight paddles weigh 8.5 oz and up, and the heavy weight makes them the least attractive option for players with pre-existing arm, wrist, elbow, and shoulder injuries.
+Heavy-weight paddles weigh 8.5 oz and up, and the heavy weight makes them the least attractive option for players with pre-existing arm, wrist, elbow, and shoulder injuries.